FREE 2-Day Shipping

 you'll never be charged until proof is approved

 One of the fastest ways to catch your customer’s eye is to use a custom chrome label.
 Chrome BOPP labels have a shiny silver metallic finish that can be used to create attention-getting labels — if they're designed correctly.

 Chrome labels are an appealing option, but they present certain design challenges.
 If your label has a complex design or a significant amount of small text, you may instead prefer the look of a white gloss label.
-(To see all of your options, request a free label sample pack.)

 To keep things simple, we call it chrome, because it looks like the chrome trim or wheels on a car.

 It's made out of BOPP (Biaxially Oriented PolyPropylene), a thin plastic film specially treated to have a reflective metallic finish.
-BOPP is extremely long-lasting, resists wear and tear, and is impervious to moisture or water.
+BOPP film is extremely long-lasting, resists wear and tear, and is impervious to moisture or water.
 So it keeps looking great no matter what.

 Designing a good-looking chrome label is harder than it looks.
 That's because when ink is printed on chrome, it comes out looking semi-transparent.
 The metallic finish shines through the ink.

 For example, yellow ink printed on a chrome label comes out looking like metallic gold.
 The effect can look amazing in backgrounds and certain graphics.